-Assets included in the Balance Sheet at current value are revalued sufficiently regularly to ensure that their carrying amount is not materially different from their current value at the year end, but as a minimum every five years - including a desktop review of all Council Dwellings where they have not been subject to a formal revaluation in the year.
+Assets included in the Balance Sheet at current value are revalued sufficiently regularly to ensure that their carrying amount is not materially different from their current value at the year end, but as a minimum every five years - including an annual desktop review of all Council Dwellings.
 A review of the valuation of all significant assets is undertaken annually.